The Joiner and Cabinet Maker Audiobook

 The original text is extremely rare and was unearthed by Joel Moskowitz, the owner of Tools for Working Wood.
-He brought it to the attention of Lost Art Press, and that partnership resulted in the publication of print version of “The Joiner & Cabinet Maker.”
+He brought it to the attention of Lost Art Press, and that partnership resulted in the publication of the print version of “The Joiner & Cabinet Maker.”

 The Lost Art Press version of this book includes the original 1839 text, a historical commentary on the trade by Moskowitz and a detailed explanation of how to build the three projects featured in “The Joiner and Cabinet Maker.”

-The audiobook version of the book consists of the original text only, read by Roy Underhill.
+The audiobook version consists of the original text only, read by Roy Underhill.
 Lost Art Press was particularly pleased to get Roy to read the book for us.
 Not only is he a student of early trades, but Roy is also a long-time thespian, and he brought his many voice talents to the project.

 As a result, the 215-minute audiobook version of “The Joiner and Cabinet Maker” is a joy to listen to once you become accustomed to the early 19th-century way of explaining things.
-The three-CD set is made in the USA (like all Lost Art Press products) and comes in a protective clamshell case.
+The three-CD set is made in the United States (like all Lost Art Press products) and comes in a protective clamshell case.